Pierre Laval: Pre-war

 The second Cartel des Gauches resigned after the 6 February 1934 crisis had involved anti-parliamentarist groups of far-right leagues, veterans organizations and the French Communist Party(PCF).
 Laval and Marshal Philippe Pétain had contacts with some conservative politicians among the groups involved.
 Laval became Minister of Colonies in the new conservative government of Gaston Doumergue.
 In October, Foreign Minister Louis Barthou was assassinated.
 Laval succeeded him and held that office until 1936.

 Laval was then opposed to Germany, the "hereditary enemy" of France, and pursued anti-German alliances.
-He met with Mussolini in Rome, and both signed the Franco-Italian Agreement on 4 January 1935.
+He met with Benito Mussolini in Rome, and both signed the Franco-Italian Agreement on 4 January 1935.
 It ceded parts of French Somaliland to Italy and allowed it a free hand in Abyssinia in exchange for support against any German aggression.
 Laval denied that he had given Mussolini a free hand in Abyssinia and even wrote to Il Duce on the subject.
 Also in January, Laval became the first member of a French Government to visit the Vatican since Napoleon; he was enthusiastically received by Pope Pius XI, and awarded with the Grand Cross of the Order of Pius IX.
 In April 1935, Laval persuaded Italy and Britain to join France in the Stresa Front against German ambitions in Austria.
-On 2 May 1935, he likewise signed the Franco-Soviet Treaty of Mutual Assistance.
+On 2 May 1935, he signed the Franco-Soviet Treaty of Mutual Assistance, and he met with Josef Stalin, Premier Vyacheslaff Molotoff and Foreign Commissar Maxim Litvinoff in Moscow about 13 May 1935 to seal the alliance.

 Laval's primary aim before the Italo-Abyssinian War was to retain Italy as an anti-German power and to avoid driving it into Germany's hands by adopting a hostile attitude to an invasion of Abyssinia.
 According to the British historian Correlli Barnett, in Laval's view, "all that really mattered was Nazi Germany.
 His eyes were on the demilitarised zone of the Rhineland; his thoughts on the Locarno guarantees.
 To estrange Italy, one of the Locarno powers, over such a question as Abyssinia did not appeal to Laval's Auvergnat peasant mind".

-In June 1935, Laval became Prime Minister as well.
+In June 1935, Laval became prime minister as well.
 In October 1935, Laval and British Foreign Minister Samuel Hoare proposed a realpolitik solution to the Abyssinia Crisis.
 After its leak to the media in December, the Hoare–Laval Pact was widely denounced as appeasement of Mussolini.
 Laval was forced to resign on 22 January 1936, and was driven completely out of ministerial politics.
 The victory of the Popular Front in the 1936 French legislative election meant that Laval was out of power, but he had a left-wing government to target in his media.